mjhoptics/opticalglass/README.md

 # opticalglass
 ## Tools for reading commercial optical glass catalogs

-This package is a set of python scripts for reading the excel spreadsheets published by the major commercial optical glass manufacturers.
+This package is a set of python scripts for reading the excel spreadsheets published by optical glass manufacturers.

-The package currently supports
+The package currently supports the following manufacturers:

+* CDGM
 * Hoya
 * Ohara
 * Schott